kuvivek/drivingTheoryInGermany/README.md

 281. For which purposes is a horn allowed to be used in built-up areas?
 ✅ As a warning signal
-❌As a calling signal
+❌ As a calling signal
-❌As an overtaking signal
+❌ As an overtaking signal
 **Comment**:  In urban areas, you may only sound the horn to warn others if you or others are in danger.

-282. Why are you not allowed to overtake here?
-Because I
-❌ may not cross over the central lane markings
-✅ cannot maintain an adequate passing distance from the cyclists if there is any oncoming traffic
-✅ do not have an adequate view of the road ahead
-**Comment**:  I am allowed to overtake the guide line, there are other reasons that prohibit overtaking.
-When overtaking cyclists outside
-built-up areas, a minimum lateral distance of 2 m is prescribed.
-I can hardly keep that distance here.
-In addition, the rest of the
-overtaking route is winding and not visible.
-That's why I'm not allowed to overtake here.
+282. For which purposes is a horn allowed to be used outside built-up areas?
+❌ As a calling signal
+✅ As a warning signal
+✅ As an overtaking signal
+**Comment**:  You may sound the horn at any time to warn others if you or others are in danger.
+However, you may only use the horn - and the headlight flasher - as an overtaking signal outside built-up areas.

 283. You are driving in dense fog on a federal road (Bundesstraße) outside a built-up area.
 Are you allowed to drive in the middle
 of the road continuously straddling the broken white line?
 ✅ No, because it could represent a danger to oncoming traffic
 ❌ Yes, if fog headlamps and rear fog lamps are switched on
 ❌ Yes, because it reduces the risk of running off the road
 **Comment**: As a general rule, drive as far to the right as possible.
 Especially in fog, you should never drive constantly in the
 middle of the road or above the guide line.
 Otherwise you will endanger oncoming traffic.

 284. What should you do, if it is no longer possible to avoid a collision with wild animals?